jmgimeno/MazesAndFun/README.md

 and executable with

-    $ stack exec MazesAndFun
+    $ stack exec MazesAndFun maze.svg 600 50

-The generated maze is in file "maze.svg"
+The generated maze is in file "maze.svg", its image size is 600 by 600 and it has 50 rows and columns.